MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-subscription-settings.md

 > - **Make sure to follow the procedures in this article to try mixed-license scenarios in your environment**.
 Assigning user licenses in the Microsoft 365 admin center ([https://admin.microsoft.com](https://admin.microsoft.com)) doesn't set your tenant to mixed mode.
 > - Make sure that you have opted in to receive [preview features](preview.md).
 > - **You should have active trial or paid licenses for both Defender for Endpoint Plan 1 and Plan 2**.
-> - To access license information, you must have one of the following roles assigned in Azure Active Directory (Azure AD):
+> - To access license information, you must have one of the following roles assigned in Microsoft Entra ID:
 >    - Global Admin
 >    - Security Admin
 >    - License Admin + MDE Admin